 SVS-REQ-308660/B-Use of Pre-existing SVSServer DTCs

 The SVSServer shall monitor DTCs in table in REQ-307228 that are marked “Yes” in the third column, and shall include information in Theft Mode GRPC response message when DTCs are triggered.

+SVSServer DTC monitoring and reporting based on components that are physically installed

+SVSServer shall only monitor and report the DTCs for those hardware components that are physically installed on the SVSServer or the vehicle.
+SVSServer shall use the DID configuration to determine whether those components are installed.

 SVS-REQ-307228/D-SVSServer DTC List